sjsucmpe272-fall21/Team-Project-25/proposals.md

 ### Approach
 We aim to build a regression model for predicting the flight arrival delay considering various features which show a strong relation with arrival delay.
 We have also tried to frame the arrival delay and departure delay as a classification problem and used different classification algorithms.
 For Predicting the Flight Delay we have used the Regression Algorithms and Classification Algorithms.
 Then build a web page display through flask technology, and put the analysis and prediction data on the web page.

+### Persona
+The traveler who sensitive to aircraft delays

 ### Dataset Links
 https://www.kaggle.com/bingecode/us-national-flight-data-2015-2020